 Exercise doesn’t always need to be physical.
 Your dog will appreciate some mental stimulation as well.
 Hiding treats around your home can trigger your pet’s hunting instincts, and there are many similar games you can play with your pet.
 You can also purchase commercial puzzles with different difficulty ratings online or in your local pet store.
 In our experience, a mentally stimulated dog is less likely to be depressed and is more likely to enjoy participating in games and activities.

-Just like it was important to warm up before you began the exercise routine, it’s equally important to remember to cool down.
-This is where you can praise your dog and give it some pets, a massage, and a belly rub.
+Remember to praise your dog and give them some pets, a massage, and a belly rub.
 Some treats are probably also in order no matter how your pet did.
-This cool-down period is what will bring the dog back to the training session tomorrow, so don’t leave it out.
+This last step is what will bring the dog back to the training session tomorrow, so don’t leave it out.

 11. Flexible Routine

-One more important step for exercising your dog is to keep it flexible, especially for an old dog losing weight and muscle mass.
-These dogs will have good days and bad, so you shouldn’t push them even if it’s making progress and hasn’t had a bad day in a while.
+One more important step for exercising your dog is to keep them flexible, especially for an old dog.
+Senior dogs may have good days and bad, so you shouldn’t push them even if they’re making progress and haven’t had a bad day in a while.
 Make sure your routine is flexible enough that you can have a change of plans at any time.

-Exercising an older dog can be scary, but it’s essential for longer, happier life.
+Dogs love exercise, and it is simply a matter of adjusting it according to their age.
+Exercise is essential for a longer, happier life.
 Even mild exercise will make it easier for your dog to get up from a resting position or walk up and downstairs.
-It will also help your dog regain its appetite, so it can begin to put on weight again.
-As long as you get your dog checked by a vet before you begin and you start slowly, your dog will begin to regain muscle and have fun in the process.
+As long as you get your dog checked by a vet before you begin and you start slowly, your dog will continue to be active and have fun in the process.
 It will also give you some extra time to bond with your pet.

 We hope you have enjoyed reading and found the answers to your questions.
 If we have helped your pet start to be a little more active, please share these 11 tips for exercising a senior dog on Facebook and Twitter.